Mount Druitt railway station

-Mount Druitt railway station is located on the Main Western line, serving the Blacktown suburb of Mount Druitt.
-It is served by Sydney Trains' T1 Western line services.
+Mount Druitt railway station is a suburban railway station located on the Main Western line, serving the Sydney suburb of Mount Druitt.
+It is served by Sydney Trains T1 Western line services.

 History

 The original Mount Druitt station opened on 19 August 1881.
 On 8 December 1974, a new station opened 500 metres to the east built, partly funded by the developer of the Westfield Shopping Centre.

 In December 2003, an upgrade to the station including lifts was complete.

-On 7 April 2016, a brawl broke out between two large groups of people at Mount Druitt train station.
+On 7 April 2016, a brawl broke out between two large groups of people at Mount Druitt station.
 Police say over 100 people were involved, 17 of whom were charged.